Viscoelasticity of suspension of red blood cells under oscillatory shear flow: PROBLEM STATEMENTS

 where $\lambda_1$ and $\lambda_2$ are the principal extension ratios.
 The Jacobian $J_s = \lambda_1\lambda_2$ indicates the ratio of the deformed to the reference surface areas.
 The elastic stresses in an infinitely thin membrane are replaced by elastic tensions.
 The Cauchy tension $\mathbf{T}$ can be related to an elastic strain energy per unit area, $w_s \left( I_1, I_2 \right)$:

 where the strain energy function $w_s$ satisfies the Skalak (SK) constitutive law~\citep{Skalak1973}

 In the expression above, $G_s$ is the surface shear elastic modulus, and $C$ a coefficient representing the area incompressibility.
-Substituting equation~\eqref{SK} into equation~\eqref{T}, we can obtain the principal tensions in the membrane $T_1$ and $T_2$ (with $T_1 \geq T_2$):
+Substituting equation~\eqref{SK} into equation~\eqref{T}, we obtain the principal tensions in the membrane $T_1$ and $T_2$ with $T_1 \geq T_2$:

-In this study, we set $G_s$ = 4 $\mu$N/m and $C$ = 10$^2$.
-Bending resistance is also considered~\citep{Li2005}, with a bending modulus $k_b$ = 5.0 $\times$ 10$^{-19}$ J~\citep{Puig-de-Morales-Marinkovic2007}; these values have been shown to successfully reproduce the deformation of RBCs in shear flow and the thickness of the cell-depleted peripheral layer~\citep{Takeishi2014}.
+In this study, we set $C$ = 10$^2$~\citep{Barthes-Biesel2002}.
+Bending resistance is also considered~\citep{Li2005}, with a bending modulus $k_b$ = 5.0 $\times$ 10$^{-19}$ J~\citep{Puig-de-Morales-Marinkovic2007}; these values have been shown to successfully reproduce the deformation of RBCs in shear flow and the thickness of the CDPL~\citep{Takeishi2014}.
+Note that the nodal forces on discrete elements, produced by bending energy, preserve the force- and torque-free principle.
+The reader is referred to~\citet{Pozrikidis2010} for a precise description of bending resistance.

 The internal (cytoplasm) and external (plasma) fluids are treated as Newtonian viscous fluids, which obey the incompressible Navier--Stokes equations.
-It is known that the usual distribution of hemoglobin concentration in individual RBCs ranges from 27 to 37 g/dL corresponding to the internal fluid viscosity being $\mu_1$ = 5--15 cP (5--15 mPa$\cdot$s)~\citep{Mohandas2008}, while the normal plasma viscosity is $\mu_0$ = 1.1--1.3 cP (1.1--1.3 mPa$\cdot$s) at 37 $^\circ$C~\citep{Harkness1970}.
-Hence, physiologically relevant values of the viscosity ratio lie in the range $\lambda$ (= $\mu_1/\mu_0$) = 4.2--12.5 if the plasma viscosity is set to be $\mu_0$ = 1.2 cP.
+Although the large standard deviation of the values of the geometric and mechanical properties of healthy RBCs were presented depending on the use of different techniques, cytoplasmic viscosity of RBCs was summarized as $6.07\pm3.8$ mPa$\cdot$s in~\citet{Tomaiuolo2014}.
+The normal plasma viscosity, on the other hand, is $\mu_0$ = 1.1--1.3 cP (1.1--1.3 mPa$\cdot$s) at 37 $^\circ$C~\citep{Harkness1970}.
+Hence, physiologically relevant values of the viscosity ratio lie in the range $\lambda$ (= $\mu_1/\mu_0$) = 1.89--8.23 if the plasma viscosity is set to be $\mu_0$ = 1.2 cP.
 The viscosity ratio $\lambda$ = 5 is adopted for most of the results presented in this study, except when specifically investigating the role of $\lambda$ on the suspension rheology.
 In this case, the range $\lambda$ = 0.1--10 is investigated.

 In the inertialess limit, the problem is characterised by the capillary number,